 1It came to pass after this that the children of Moab and the children of Ammon, and with them some of the Meunites, came against Jehoshaphat to battle.

 2Then some men came and told Jehoshaphat, saying, “A great multitude is coming against you from beyond the Dead Sea, from Edom.
 Behold, they are in Hazazon-tamar,” (that is, En-gedi).

 3And Jehoshaphat was afraid, and he set his face to seek Yahweh.
 He proclaimed a fast throughout all Judah.

 4Judah gathered themselves together to seek help from Yahweh.
 They came out of all the cities of Judah to seek Yahweh.

-“Yahweh, the God of our fathers, are you not God in heaven?
-Are you not ruler over all the kingdoms of the nations?
+6and he said, “Yahweh, the God of our fathers, aren’t you God in heaven?
+Aren’t you ruler over all the kingdoms of the nations?
 Power and might are in your hand, so that no one is able to withstand you.

-7Did not you, our God, drive out the inhabitants of this land before your people Israel and give it to the seed of Abraham your friend forever?
+7Did you not, our God, drive out the inhabitants of this land before your people Israel and give it to the seed of Abraham your friend forever?

 8They lived in it and have built you a sanctuary in it for your name, saying,

-9‘If evil comes on us—the sword, judgment, pestilence, or famine—we will stand before this house and before you, for your name is in this house, and cry out to you in our affliction, and you will hear and save.’
+9‘If evil comes on us—the sword, judgment, pestilence, or famine—we will stand before this house and before you, for your name is in this house, and cry out to you in our affliction, and you will hear and save us.’

 10“Now behold the children of Ammon and Moab and Mount Seir, whom you would not let Israel invade when they came out of the land of Egypt, but they turned aside from them and did not destroy them;